duyanning/cpps/README.md

     cpps hello.cpp

-## Script consisting of multiple one .cpp files
+## Script consisting of multiple .cpp files

 Such as:
 * hello.cpp